A student group born from a Discord community, dedicated to doing cool stuff together.

 The OSU Engineering Discord Server was born over the summer of '21.
 A place for all Beaver Engineers to come together and socialize.
 To talk about the projects they are working on, and make plans for the upcoming school year.
 Throughout the first year the server grew, to over 900 members, and the administrators started to get big ideas of where this group could go.
 It took the entire school year and many, many late night meetings to decide a direction and file all the paperwork to become a club, but now we are here, at the General Engineering Club.

 The purpose of the General Engineering Club is to provide an organized structure for students who are interested in engineering topics to get connected with others, gain experience by working on their own dream projects, and learn to share their stories with the world.
 To Connect, Collaborate, and Communicate, as we like to say.
-We aim to be a place where first year environmental engineers can work with senior CS students on prototyping their dream website for connecting environmental impact reports, where an english major who likes to tinker can collaborate with an electrical engineer on making a little robot bug that spits out poetry, or where a whole bunch of strangers can bond over a goal to design a building that is perfect for drone racing.
+We aim to be a place where first year environmental engineers can work with senior CS students on prototyping their dream website for connecting environmental impact reports, where an English major who likes to tinker can collaborate with an electrical engineer on making a little robot bug that spits out poetry, or where a whole bunch of strangers can bond over a goal to design a building that is perfect for hosting drone races.

 with people across different majors and experience levels